 Sooooo, your kid’s not saving money.
-In fact, they’re spending it faster than bubble gum companies can restock the checkout shelf (or at least it feels like that).
+In fact, they’re spending it faster than bubble gum companies can restock the checkout shelf (or at least it feels that way).

 And you’re starting to wonder if this handing-over-money-to-your-child thing is just another way your hard-earned money has found a reason to exit your OWN savings.